 Another Dawn: Tilghman in Transition

+30 Minutes, 2014 Release Date: 4/21/19

+Rights: 5 plays through 12/31/19

+Like generations before them, Tilghman Island's watermen get up every morning and head out to wrest a living from the Chesapeake Bay; "it's in their blood."
+But increasingly they find it a challenge to make a living.
+As the Bay's bounty declines,

-30 Minutes, 2014 Release Date: 4/22/18 Rights: 5 plays through 12/31/18 regulation increases, and the cost of operating a workboat escalates, watermen turn to other livelihoods and their wives find office jobs to supplement their family's income and provide health benefits.
+regulation increases, and the cost of operating a workboat escalates, watermen turn to other livelihoods and their wives find office jobs to supplement their family's income and provide health benefits.
 Another Dawn: Tilghman in Transition picks up the watermen's story where it left off in Growing up on Tilghman, the previous film produced by the